 That’s a Perfect 24 Hours in Wellington Itinerary!

 What would you do with a 24 hours in Wellington itinerary?
 Would you even be brave enough to kill and eat a moa if you saw it in the wild?
 And for the love of little green apples, who is the Prime Minister of New Zealand?
-Please leave your thoughts below.
+Please email me at [email protected] and let me know!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY enjoy a 24 hours in Wellington itinerary.
 If you want to add 24 hours of a Taupo to Waitomo trip, click here.